bbrojson/sun-and-moon/README.md

 Cheat sheet:

-0. choose VPS, install pure version of the one and only `Ubuntu`
+0. choose VPS, install pure version of the one and only `Debian`
 1. Config new user, it is good practice to not use the root account
    1. Connect to the terminal via `ssh` command
    2. Add new user `adduser USER_NAME`